 The Island of Martha’s Vineyard can be reached by sea or by air; there are no land routes, bridges or tunnels connecting it to the mainland.

 We know that the extra effort of getting to an island can seem daunting, especially for a first-time visitor.
 However, the journey is not only worth it, it’s scenic and fun!
-From the deck of a ferry, passengers enjoy gorgeous surrounds that temp you with the natural beauty of the Island.
+From the deck of a ferry, passengers enjoy gorgeous surrounds that tempt you with the natural beauty of the Island.

 Upon arrival, you will disembark at one of the distinctive port towns.
 Within a few steps you will find taxis, public transportation, rental cars, scooters and bicycles to help you get around.